carlolagaac/CKAD-exercises/d.configuration.md

 </p>
 </details>

-### Create a secret called mysecret2 that gets key/value from a file

-Create a file called username with the value admin:
+### Create a secret called mysecret2 that gets key/value from a file called username with the value admin:

 ```bash
 echo -n admin > username